H-invariance theory: A complete characterization of minimax optimal fixed-point algorithms: Introduction

 In optimization, finding a minimax optimal, or worst-case optimal, algorithm for a given problem class is a standard goal of optimizers.
 More formally, this goal can be stated as the meta-problem

-where $\mathfrak{A}$ denotes a class of algorithms (e.g.\ first, second, or zeroth-order deterministic algorithms, stochastic algorithms using mini-batching, randomized algorithms, etc.), $\mathfrak{P}$ denotes a class of problems (e.g.\ smooth (strongly) convex minimization, nonsmooth nonconvex minimization, smooth convex-concave minimax optimization, nonexpansive fixed-point problems, etc.), $N$ is the number of accesses to the computation oracle associated with the algorithm class and $\cM$ is a measure of the performance---error, which is the smaller the better---of an algorithm $\cA$ for solving $\cP$ using $N$ oracle accesses.
+where $\mathfrak{A}$ denotes a class of algorithms (e.g.\ first, second, or zeroth-order deterministic algorithms, stochastic algorithms using mini-batching, randomized algorithms, etc.), $\mathfrak{P}$ denotes a class of problems (e.g.\ smooth (strongly) convex minimization, nonsmooth nonconvex minimization, smooth convex-concave minimax optimization, nonexpansive fixed-point problems, etc.), $N$ is the number of accesses to the computation oracle associated with the algorithm class, and $\cM$ is a measure of the performance---error, where smaller is better---of an algorithm $\cA$ for solving $\cP$ using $N$ oracle accesses.

-\cite{NemirovskiYudin1983_problem} formalized and popularized the idea of studying asymptotically optimal algorithms in the context of minimax optimality\footnote{They originally formulated the problem as finding $\min \left\{ N \,\middle|\, \exists \cA \in \mathfrak{A} \text{ such that } \cM(\cA,\cP; N) \le \epsilon \right\}$, which is, in the end, equivalent to \eqref{eqn:minimax-optimality}.}.
+\citet{NemirovskiYudin1983_problem} formalized and popularized the idea of studying asymptotically optimal algorithms in the context of minimax optimality\footnote{They originally formulated the problem as finding $\min \left\{ N \,\middle|\, \exists \cA \in \mathfrak{A} \text{ such that } \cM(\cA,\cP; N) \le \epsilon \right\}$, which is, in the end, equivalent to \eqref{eqn:minimax-optimality}.}.
 For example, for smooth convex minimization problems, the celebrated accelerated gradient method (AGM) of \citet{Nesterov1983_method} achieves $f(x_N) - \min_x f(x) = \cO\left(N^{-2}\right)$, which is optimal up to a constant for~\eqref{eqn:minimax-optimality} among all deterministic first-order algorithms using the gradient oracle $\nabla f(\cdot)$.
 This type of result could be viewed as searching for an \textit{approximate} solution $\cA \in \mathfrak{A}$ which solves~\eqref{eqn:minimax-optimality}.
-Over decades since then, numerous results of the same spirit have appeared in the literature, identifying up-to-constant optimal approximate solutions to \eqref{eqn:minimax-optimality}.
+Over the decades since then, numerous results of the same spirit have appeared in the literature, identifying up-to-constant optimal approximate solutions to \eqref{eqn:minimax-optimality}.